 AUSTRAC recently launched a new investigation into the National Australia Bank (NAB) and the Commonwealth Bank of Australia (CBA) for AML non-compliance.
 As a result of the penalties placed on Papua New Guinea last month, one of the partners was scrutinized (PNG).
 Banks and other business organizations are now being encouraged to tighten their anti-money laundering procedures in order to comply with AUSTRAC's rules.

-Customer Data Privacy Insurance
+Customer Data Rights and Privacy

-AML Screening Solution and Transaction Monitoring Employment
+AML Screening and Transaction Monitoring

 New AML regulations, known as Tranche 1.5, went into effect on June 18, 2021.
 Businesses in Australia can now use third-party identity verification solutions to fulfill KYC obligations under the new regulation.
 There is a greater possibility of enrolling confirmed end-users in the Australian corporate context and identifying high-risk entities before they become a business concern.
 The next step is transaction monitoring, which is a legal obligation for businesses.
 Suspicious activity linked to money laundering and other forms of financial crime must be recognized and reported as well.
 This approach must be based on the level of danger posed by each consumer.
-Following are the situations that are supposed to be monitored by the financial institutions:
+Following are the situations that are supposed to be monitored by financial institutions.

 - Financial transactions involving large sums of money